Heathland

 After livestock farming declined in East Anglia from its peak in the 15th Century, many heaths were overwhelmed by scrub and declined in their wildlife value.
 In addition, the nature of the soil made arable farming difficult and large tracts of heathland were planted with non-native conifer plantation as a way to make 'best use' of the land.
 In Breckland in particular, huge areas of heathland (both acidic heather heath and more chalky 'grass heath') were lost in this way, while other areas were lost to various other uses, especially military.
 The planting of conifers caused ground disturbance that also encouraged large populations of Rosebay Willowherb and Wood Small-reed to develop.
 However, the tide has turned on this view and most heaths that survived are now protected and recovering to their former glory.

 Rotational management of heather can open up the ground temporarily and such areas are often colonised by large stands of Wavy Hair-grass.
-Open ground along tracks and where rabbits disturb the ground can provide suitable ground for a whole suite of heathland plants including some of rarest species; Common Viper's-bugloss forms large stands in Breckland, while some of the special heathland gems include Petty whin, Mossy Stonecrop, Field Mous-ear, Shepherd's Cress, Red-tipped Cudweed and Perennial Knawel.
+Open ground along tracks and where rabbits disturb the ground can provide suitable ground for a whole suite of heathland plants including some of rarest species; Common Viper's-bugloss forms large stands in Breckland, while some of the special heathland gems include Petty Whin, Mossy Stonecrop, Field Mouse-ear, Shepherd's Cress, Red-tipped Cudweed and Perennial Knawel.

 Dry Heaths Dry Heaths